mrtommyb/mrtommyb/README.md

 ### Hi there 👋 I'm Tom

-I'm an Associate Research Scientist within the [Center for Space Science and Technology at UMBC](https://csst.umbc.edu/).
-I work on NASA spaceflight mission such as [TESS](bit.ly/tessgi) and Kepler.
+I'm an Research Scientist at NASA Goddard Space Flight Ceenter.
+I work on NASA spaceflight mission such as [Roman] and Kepler.
 I have a crazy mess of repositories, sorry.

 <!--
 **mrtommyb/mrtommyb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.